 Based on these findings, various design implications can be proposed to protect users from these malicious selling strategies and designs.
 First, it might be helpful to increase the transparency and viewers' autonomy in designs.
-For instance, the backend filtering tool was the key function for Compulsive selling strategies.
-Viewers need to know what filter mechanisms are conducted if they comply with such forced actions.
-The chat channel needs to be improved to enhance viewers' autonomy.
+For instance, the backend filtering tool was the key function for Restrictive selling strategies.
+Viewers need to know what filter mechanisms are available and used if they comply with such forced actions.
+The chat channel also needs to be improved to enhance viewers' autonomy.
 Additional functions can be added to the chat channel, such as filter, search, or reply.
-The viewers should also be able to switch off message features (e.g., purchase message, viewing message, sold out message) on the screen so that they can focus on the product presentation and avoid being affected by others.
-Second, it might be helpful to implement crowd sourced features to validate information provided in livestream channels.
-For example, to counter the Fake Exclusive Pricing selling strategy, viewers can check prices across different e-commerce platforms or check other viewers' ratings or reviews to verify whether it is true or a false claimed exclusive pricing.
-We acknowledge such designs are unlikely to be adopted by the platform itself as it may be against its own business interest.
-But third party developers may implement such designs as system add-ons to support viewers.
+Viewers should also be able to switch off message features (e.g., purchase message, viewing message, sold out message) on the screen so that they can focus on the product presentation and avoid being affected by others decisions.
+Second, it might be helpful to implement crowdsourced features to validate the information provided in livestream channels.
+For example, to counter the Fake Exclusive Pricing selling strategy, viewers can check prices across different e-commerce platforms or check other viewers' ratings or reviews to verify whether it was true or a false claimed exclusive pricing.
+We acknowledge such designs are unlikely to be adopted by the platform itself as it may be against its own business interests, however, third party developers may implement such designs as system add-ons to support viewers.